AdaCore/spark2014/docs/lrm/source/subprograms.rst

 .. _tu-fa-depends_aspects-23:

-23. Each entity denoted by an ``output`` given in the Depends aspect of a subprogram must be an output in the implementation of the subprogram body and the output must depend on all, but only, the entities denoted by the ``inputs`` given in the ``input_list`` associated with the ``output``.
+23. Each entity denoted by an ``output`` given in the Depends aspect of a subprogram shall be an output in the implementation of the subprogram body and the output shall depend on all, but only, the entities denoted by the ``inputs`` given in the ``input_list`` associated with the ``output``.